cuixuage/SemEval2022-Task2/README.md

 +-------------------+---------------------------------------+---------------------+---------+
 ```

-**Discussion**
+**3.Discussion**
 ![](./paper/model.jpg)
 ![](./paper/AandU.jpg)

-1. Dev-F1 score, InfoXLM > XLM-R > M-bert.
+i.
+Dev-F1 score, InfoXLM > XLM-R > M-bert.
-2. Using the EMA-Method and Adversarial-Training can improve the model robustness.
+ii.
+Using the EMA-Method and Adversarial-Training can improve the model robustness.
-3. Contrastive learning can further improve the performance of sentence representations.
+iii.Contrastive learning can further improve the performance of sentence representations.
-4. The trade off between the alignment and uniformity indicates that perfect alignment and perfect uniformity are likely hard to simultaneously achieve in practice.
+iv.
+The trade off between the alignment and uniformity indicates that perfect alignment and perfect uniformity are likely hard to simultaneously achieve in practice.

-**Conclusion**
+**4.Conclusion**
 In the SubTaskA,
-1. We use InfoXLM-Base as text encoder.(Performance: InfoXLM > XLM-R > Mbert)
+i.
+We use InfoXLM-Base as text encoder.(Performance: InfoXLM > XLM-R > Mbert)
-2. We use exponential moving average Method.
+ii.
+We use exponential moving average Method.
-3. We use adversarial attach strategy.(Performance: Smart >= FreeLB > PGD = FGM)
+iii.We use adversarial attach strategy.(Performance: Smart >= FreeLB > PGD = FGM)

 In the SubTaskB,
-1. We add CrossAttention Module at the top of Sentence-Bert.
+i.
+We add CrossAttention Module at the top of Sentence-Bert.
-2. We add an extra Contrastive Loss.(Inspired by Simcse + MoCo)
+ii.We add an extra Contrastive Loss.(Inspired by Simcse + MoCo)